Kauswagan: Settlement

-MILF Occupation of Kauswagan
+"Barracudas" Occupation of Kauswagan

 During martial law and Ilaga group against Moro "Maranao Tribe" in Lanao del Norte.
 The Ilaga Group had ambushed the Passenger Jeep (Francisco Motors), where the most prominent older families in Barangay Delabayan, including the mother (Bae Iba) of Commander Tagoranao, were massacred.

 In the aftermath of being ambushed, the "Bae Iba" was still breathing and could still talk, and she said to some of the Ilaga group when they approached the Jeep, she would report to them what they did to his Son Commander Tagoranao.
 However, instead, the group leaves the four trigger men return to her and fire (1 magazine) in one direction to her, which results in the body of "Bae Iba" lying in blood.

-There was a negotiation between the Mayor of Kauswagan and Commander Tagoranao not to put himself to Justice but instead to submit and surrender the four trigger men to MILF Lanao del Norte.
+There was a negotiation between the Mayor of Kauswagan and Commander Tagoranao not to put himself to Justice but instead to submit and surrender the four trigger men to "Barracuda" Lanao del Norte.
 Shariah Law has confirmed death for the four suspects and commanded by Commander Tagoranao was executed.
 However, one of them did not execute instead of cutting the two legs and freed because he used his two legs to step forward to Jeep and as a message to the Ilaga group.

-After the dropped of Sharia Law for the four trigger men, Commander Tagoranao had received the order from Late Aleem Aziz Mimbantas (MILF Lanao del Norte and Lanao del Sur Central Commander) to lead the (200) MILF selected soldiers.
+After the dropped of Sharia Law for the four trigger men, Commander Tagoranao had received the order from Late Aleem Aziz Mimbantas ("Barracudas" Lanao del Norte and Lanao del Sur Commander) to lead the (200) "Barracudas" selected militants.

 And then, he was ordered to invade and massacre all the Ilaga group members living in Kauswagan, Lanao del Norte.
 During the Invasion, most civilians died in the sea because they did not know how to swim, and some died because of the sunk boat overloaded.

-During the MILF invasion, the MILF controlled the key locations of Kauswagan and held the Municipal Hall in four hours in order to demand the Mayor for Justice of all Moro victims who had been killed.
+During the "Barracudas" invasion, the "Barracudas" controlled the key locations of Kauswagan and held the Municipal Hall in four hours in order to demand the Mayor for Justice of all Moro victims who had been killed.
 Places Held: